-Curious case of CCD founder: VG Siddhartha's complete family tree explained
+Curious case of CCD founder: V G Siddhartha's complete family tree explained

 Various news reports have claimed that all was not well with Siddhartha as he was under regulatory scanner for a recent deal.

-Son of a coffee plantation owner, VG Siddhartha was born on 1959 in Karnataka's Chikkamagaluru and started his career as a management trainee trading in Indian stock market at JM Financial under the tutelage of Mahendra Kampani in 1983, after completing his masters' degree in Mangalore University.
+Son of a coffee plantation owner, V G Siddhartha was born on 1959 in Karnataka's Chikkamagaluru and started his career as a management trainee trading in Indian stock market at JM Financial under the tutelage of Mahendra Kampani in 1983, after completing his masters' degree in Mangalore University.
 He had planted banana trees on 3,000 acres (1214 ha) and planned to export bananas.

 Siddhartha's wife: Malavika Krishna

 Siddhartha is married to Malavika Krishana.
-She is a daughter of former Chief Minister of Karnataka and BJP leader SM Krishana.
-VG Siddhartha is a son-in-law of veteran BJP leader SM Krishna.
+She is a daughter of former Chief Minister of Karnataka and BJP leader S M Krishana.
+V G Siddhartha is a son-in-law of veteran BJP leader S M Krishna.
 He has two children.
 He has a son named 'Ishan' and a daughter named 'Amaryta'.
 There is not much known about his other family members.

 Background:

-VG Siddhartha hails from the family of a cofee-growing business of Karnataka.
+V G Siddhartha hails from the family of a coffee-growing business of Karnataka.
 He completed his primary and secondary education from his hometown, Chikkamagaluru.
 In his young and college days, Siddhartha had joined the NCC and wanted to be a part of the Indian Army so that he could serve the country.
 After a bachelor degree.
 Siddhartha obtained a master degree in economics from the Mangalore University, Karnataka.
-After completing masters, VG Siddhartha joined J M Financial Limited in 1984.
+After completing masters, V G Siddhartha joined J M Financial Limited in 1984.
 He worked as the trainee in portfolio management and securities trading on the Indian stock market.
 He got training under the vice-chairman Mahendra Kampani.
-At that time, VG Siddharth was 24 years old (in 1984).
+At that time, V G Siddharth was 24 years old (in 1984).
 He worked there for two years.

 Siddhartha returned to Bangalore and his father gave him money to do the business of his choice.
-Businessman VG Siddhartha bought a stoke market card for RS 30,000 along with a company called Sivan Securities.
+Businessman V G Siddhartha bought a stoke market card for RS 30,000 along with a company called Sivan Securities.
 Later It was renamed in Way2wealth Securities Ltd. Moreover, Its venture capital division became known as 'Global Technology Ventures' in 1984.
 The Global Technology Venture became a highly successful investment banking and stockbroking company.

 Career

-VG Siddhartha has started his coffee selling company ABC (Amalgamated Bean Company) in 1996 with a RS 60 million turnovers.
-He also bought an ailing cofee curing unit in Hassan worth of RS 40 million.
+V G Siddhartha has started his coffee selling company ABC (Amalgamated Bean Company) in 1996 with a RS 60 million turnovers.
+He also bought an ailing coffee curing unit in Hassan worth of RS 40 million.
 Currently, It has an annual turnover of RS 25 billion.
-ABC is India's largest exporter of green cofee
+ABC is India's largest exporter of green coffee.

 He set up a cafe in 1996.
-It became very famous in India with the name 'Cafe Cofee Day'.
-Currently, VG Siddharth has more than 1550 Coffee Day outlets in India.
+It became very famous in India with the name 'Cafe Coffee Day'.
+Currently, V G Siddharth has more than 1550 Coffee Day outlets in India.

-According to the Forbes reports, VG Siddhartha is worth more than 1.15 billion dollars and has shares in a tech company Mindtree until March 2019 when he sold them to L&T
+According to the Forbes reports, V G Siddhartha is worth more than 1.15 billion dollars and has shares in a tech company Mindtree until March 2019 when he sold them to L&T.

 Facts about VG Siddhartha